Linda Crampton is a former teacher with an honors degree in biology. She enjoys writing about nutrition and the culture and history of food.

-Why Is Shortbread "Short"?
+Why Is Shortbread Called "Short"?

 Shortbread is thought to have originated in medieval times, but the recipe may have been discovered even earlier.
 The reasons why the biscuit is known as "short" and as "bread" are somewhat puzzling.
 Food historians have given some possible explanations for the puzzle.

-Why Is Shortbread a "Bread"?
+Why Is the Product Called "Bread"?

 It's thought that at some point in time, butter was used in the biscuit bread recipe instead of yeast.
-The biscuit then became known as shortbread.
+The resulting biscuit then became known as shortbread.

 Rounds, Wedges, and Fingers

-Shortbread is also part of the "First Footing" tradition.
-In this tradition, the first person who steps into a home in the new year (thereby putting the first foot in the home) has the ability to bring good luck for the coming year.
-The person must carry certain items with them to ensure good fortune.
+Today, shortbread is strongly associated with Scotland and is served at many Christmas and Hogmanay (New Year's Eve) celebrations there.
+It's also part of the First Footing tradition.
+In this tradition, the first person who steps into a home in the new year has the ability to bring good luck for the rest of the year.
+The person must carry certain items with them to ensure the good fortune.
 One of these items is shortbread.

 Early petticoat tails contained caraway seeds, which are generally left out of modern mixtures.
 Today's shortbread is available with added fruits, nuts, spices, citrus zest, and vanilla essence.
-The shortbread may also contain chocolate chips or be covered with chocolate.
+The biscuits may also contain chocolate chips or be covered with chocolate.